lukemoore66/roc/README.md

 ### Prerequisites

 .NET 4.5 and Powershell v5.
 Windows 10 already meets these requirements out of the box.
 You may have to download these components if you are running an older version of Windows.

+This script uses large temporary files when running, therefore, it is not recommended to run it off an SSD.
+You can manually specify the temp folder it uses with the -TempPath option if needed.

 ## Uses
 [ffmpeg](https://www.ffmpeg.org/) - Transcoder